 Forming part of our Housing and Homelessness service and in addition to our accommodation centres is our network of Hosts, who are trained and supported by us to look after young people in the Hosts’ own homes.
 We call this service Heart and Home.

-Hosts offer a bedroom, support, tolerance and understanding to young people, who are usually aged between 16 and 18, to provide them with stability and a safe place to live.
+Hosts offer a bedroom, support, empathy and understanding to young people, who are usually aged between 16 and 18, to provide them with stability and a safe place to live.
 Many young people benefit far more from a home-like environment and the support of a family or individual than from a busier environment alongside lots of peers.

 Heart and Home works closely with Hosts, other agencies and local authorities to provide the young people with the support they need to become independent.
 This includes providing them with important life skills, such as cooking, shopping and budgeting money, as well as supporting their education, training and career.